 8. Why Furniture Designers Constantly Deliver Great Knock-down Pieces?

-IKEA flatpacks benefit from loyal fans and magazines worldwide and that is not due their wonderful designs alone.
+IKEA flatpacks benefit from loyal fans and magazines worldwide and that is not due to their wonderful designs alone.
 The swish company puts the extra effort so the best interior designers can come up with aesthetic units that do stand out.
-Most knockdowns come in a variety of colours, because colours make IKEA products look bright and modern.
+Most knockdowns come in a variety of colours because colours make IKEA products look bright and modern.
 All IKEA flatpacks are minimalistic, affordable and offer good looks.

 Pros of flat pack furniture allow modern designers to put out furniture out of eco-friendly and sustainable solid wood.
 Plus, it is really fun to put together two or more pieces and make your own flat pack hack.